keboola/connection-docs/templates/templates.md

 by an [orchestration](/orchestrator/) and [metadata](/storage/tables/#metadata).
 Together they form a functional reusable block that solves a specific problem.

-Keboola Connection is a very open [platform](/overview), which may be overwhelming in many cases.
+Keboola is a very open [platform](/overview), which may be overwhelming in many cases.
 The goal of data templates is to make the configuration of repeated (or repeatable) solutions easy.
 Although they are pre-defined sets of configurations, the created configurations have no special properties and can be modified like any other configuration you have [created manually](/components/#creating-component-configuration).